 Effective June 23, 2016 (for services rendered on or after that date), the District of Columbia Medical Assistance Program ("the Program") will reimburse eligible providers for eligible healthcare services rendered to Program participants via telemedicine in the District of Columbia.
-The Program will implement this telemedicine service for both providers and participants in the fee-for-service and MCO program.
+The Program will implement this telemedicine service for both providers and participants in the Medicaid fee-for-service, Medicaid managed care, Health Care Alliance, and Immigrant Children's programs.
+All requirements stipulated in this provider guidance apply to all programs DHCF administers.